Using (and Finding) Samples

 Tutorial Sample Set

-If you want to use the tutorial sample set, all you need to do is to run the command (import-sample-set 'tutorial) the first time you start Mégra.
-This will download a minimal set of samples that will get you through the tutorial.
+If you want to use the tutorial sample set, all you need to do is to run the command (import-sample-set 'tutorial) the first time you start Mégra a single time.

-• add them to the default folder
+- add them to the default folder (see structure below)

-• point Mégra to a sample folder at startup
+- point Mégra to a sample folder at startup

-• load samples on demand while Mégra is running
+- load samples on demand while Mégra is running

 Maximum Number of Samples